Tribleave/SCAPT-ABSA/README.md

 ## Pre-training

-The pre-training are conducted on multiple GPUs.
+The pre-training is conducted on multiple GPUs.

 - Pre-training [TransEnc|BERT] on [YELP|Amazon]: